yc3526/Tools_Project/README.md

 Version one:
 1) Clone or downoad the master branch to your own machine.
-2) open the file named Suduku_Project_V1.ipynb and change the data_home directory in line 23 to your own directioy where you clone the branch.
+2) open the file named Suduku_Project_V1.ipynb and change the data_home directory in line 23 to your own directioy where you clone the branch and where 'Suduku_Project_V1.ipynb','Suduku_Project_V2.ipynb' is located.
 3) download the rar file in googledrive folder "MNIST_Dataset" with the link https://drive.google.com/drive/folders/1YQe0A5pH4Yg1aw2RWtnA0FYLqv0f4Spy?usp=sharing into the same directory and unzip it.
-Keep on open the unzip file until you see two folder named 'mldata' and 'mnist.pkl', move the two folder into the master branch directory.
+Keep on opening the unzip file until you see two folder named 'mldata' and 'mnist.pkl', move the two folder into the master branch directory where 'Suduku_Project_V1.ipynb','Suduku_Project_V2.ipynb' is located.
 ****Previously this step is not necessary.
 But when we experimented the code on Dec 2nd, the MNIST website broke down due to some unknown reason.
 So instead of downloading from the orginal website, we upload the files needed for the knn model in image recognition to a google drive.****
 4) Run the Suduku_Project_V1.ipynb and wait until a new window open.It might cost some time.
-Remember to check whether the new window is already available behind the existing working window.
+Remember to check whether the new window is already available behind the existing working window!!!
 5) Access the service with password 0426 (a meaningful number for one of our group member).
-6) Choose to import image by click on "load image" or just manually type numbers of the initial table.
+6) Choose to import image by click on "load image" or just manually type numbers of the initial table. (you can try the test.jpg we provided)
-7) Image recogniton might cost some time, and when recogniton result is returned, you can check whether recogniton is correct and correct them by hand.
+7) Image recogniton might cost some time, and when recogniton result is returned, you can check whether recogniton is correct and correct them by hand!!!
+Accuracy might not be very high!
 8) Click the "where amazing happen!" button and wait a few seconds for the final result.
 9) If the result output infeasible, then this Sudoku problem is Wrong(We promised!)

 Version two:
+Remember to check the requirement!
+Windows machine might have troubles creating the wheel for scikit-image<0.12.0 when installing it!
+****Step one might not be necessary.
+When there is an error show up when performing the following steps, you need to perform step 1.****
+1) go to where sudokuextract package is located(typical directory looks like: '/Applications/anaconda/lib/python3.6/site-packages/sudokuextract/imgproc' for mac machine).
+Then open the folder name 'imgproc' and change the blob.py in line 51 from 'bimg = (-binary_erosion(bimg))' to 'bimg = (~binary_erosion(bimg))'
-1) Run the Suduku_Project_V2.ipynb and wait until a new window open.
+2) Run the Suduku_Project_V2.ipynb and wait until a new window open.
 Remember to check whether the new window is already available behind the existing working window.
-2) Access the service with password 0426 (a meaningful number for one of our group member).
+3) Access the service with password 0426 (a meaningful number for one of our group member).
-3) Choose to import image by click on "load image" or just manually type numbers of the initial table.
+4) Choose to import image by click on "load image" or just manually type numbers of the initial table.
-4) Image recogniton might cost some time, and when recogniton result came, you can check whether recogniton is correct and correct them by hand
+5) Image recogniton might cost some time, and when recogniton result came, you can check whether recogniton is correct and correct them by hand
-5) Click the "where amazing happen!" button and wait a few seconds for the final result.
+6) Click the "where amazing happen!" button and wait a few seconds for the final result.
-6) If the result output infeasible, then then this Sudoku problem is Wrong(We promised!)
+7) If the result output infeasible, then this Sudoku problem is Wrong(We promised!)